AvinashAlicatta/text-classificaton-using-NLP/README.md

-# email classification using NLP
+# Email classification using NLP
 Here we develop a mail classification model which classifies given content of the mail is a spam or ham (not spam) using NLP.